YashTote/AudioLib/README.md

  ```
  In order to start the development version of the AudioLib application, we need a virtual environment.
 Make sure you have [Python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed for the Django backend as well as [NodeJs](https://nodejs.org/en/download/current) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for the React frontend.

  Now in the same directory we need a [virtual environment](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/) in order to install backend specific dependencies.
-It is recommended to use the official [Python](https://www.python.org/downloads/) versionmonly instead of using one from third party python version managers ex : pyenv etc. This makes sure that the project runs smoothly.
+It is recommended to use the official [Python](https://www.python.org/downloads/) version only instead of using one from third party python version managers ex : pyenv etc. This makes sure that the project runs smoothly.

 **RUN following to start the backend server:**
  ```